 Rev. Scott Aaseng is the new Director of UUANI.

-2015-16 Board members include Dale Griffin (Evanston), Rich Pokorny (Oak Park), Ann Hahn-Baiyor (DuPage), Rev. Martin Woulfe (Springfield), Tracey Olson Potthoff (Hinsdale), Merritt Kanan (Chalice Connections), Rev. Bill Sasso (Carbondale).
+2017 Board members include Dale Griffin (Evanston), Rich Pokorny (Oak Park), Ann Hahn-Baiyor (DuPage), Rev. Martin Woulfe (Springfield), Tracey Olson (Hinsdale), Merritt Kanan (Chalice Connections), Rev. Bill Sasso (Carbondale), Margaret Shaklee (Evanston).

 An Action Council represents a wider gathering focused on selecting and implementing campaign issues.
 Representatives from congregations are part of the Action Council.
 A congregation becomes part of UUANI when they send a member to the Action Council.
-In January 2016, these congregations had representatives on the Action Council: Bloomington, Carbondale, Beverly (Chicago), First Chicago, Second Chicago, Third Chicago, Deerfield (North Shore), Evanston, Hinsdale, Naperville (DuPage), Oak Park (Unity Temple), Palatine, Park Forest, Peoria, Springfield, Chalice Connections.
+In January 2016, these congregations had representatives on the Action Council: Bloomington, Carbondale, Beverly (Chicago), First Chicago, Second Chicago, Third Chicago, North Shore (Deerfield), Evanston, Hinsdale, DuPage (Naperville), Unity Temple (Oak Park), Countryside (Palatine), Geneva, Park Forest, Peoria, Rockford, Springfield, Chalice Connections.

 The Unitarian Universalist Advocacy Network of Illinois (UUANI) is a newly-formed (2013) organization of over twenty Unitarian Universalist congregations across the state of Illinois, created to be a platform for putting our UU values into action.